 While the issues facing the airline industry are well known, the solutions to these issues are now emerging.
 Several companies have been working on solutions, including Routehappy.
 We have been partnering with companies integral to the booking process, from airlines to metas to online travel agencies to global distribution systems.
 And we’re working to get targeted rich content into the booking path, making the booking process more transparent for consumers so that they are enabled and empowered to make the best purchase decision for them.

-increase conversion rates, while also increasing brand awareness.
+At Routehappy, we have created two standardized formats to create, manage, and distribute targeted product and ticket attribute content, called Universal Product Attributes (UPAs) and Universal Ticket Attributes (UTAs).
+The first, UPAs, makes flight shopping more like hotel shopping.
+Highly targeted rich media content such as high resolution images of the actual flight product being sold, 3D cabin tours, and videos have been proven to not only increase transparency in flight shopping, but to actually dramatically increase conversion rates, while also increasing brand awareness.
 When flight shoppers are able to see what they are booking, they are much more likely to complete the purchase, and spend a little more to upgrade to a premium product.

 The second, UTAs, help to decode complex and overwhelming fare attributes in easy to understand formats.
 With the advent of basic economy fares (that often carry strict rules about carry-on baggage, change and cancellation fees, and seat selection) being up front about what to expect not only leads to satisfied passengers, but also to a better chance of a successful upsell to a regular fare at the time of booking.